PeterSYoo/PeterSYoo/README.md

 Hi! 👋 My name is Peter Yoo and I am a Korean-American living in Los Angeles.
 I am currently in the process of transitioning from a career in art to one in tech.
-My journey began in March 2022 when I was first introduced to JavaScript and I have been learning and growing ever since.
 I am always open to feedback on my projects and am eager to continue learning as much as possible.
-If you'd like to contact me, you can reach me at petersyoox@gmail.com or check out my portfolio and blog.
+If you'd like to contact me, you can reach me at [petersyoox@gmail.com](petersyoox@gmail.com).

 Since graduating from General Assembly's Bootcamp in July 2022, I have been independently learning and experimenting with new technologies such as TypeScript, NextJS, TailwindCSS, React Query, and Zustand.